 It is important to note that if your child’s front top or bottom two teeth grow in behind the baby teeth, the other will likely follow suit.
 Pairs of teeth usually mimic each other, so if this is the case and your child is not uncomfortable it’s usually a good idea to wait and schedule an appointment when both permanent teeth come in.

-You should also schedule a consultation if the baby teeth are not loose, and the adult and baby teeth are now at the same height.
+You should also schedule a family dentistry consultation if the baby teeth are not loose, and the adult and baby teeth are now at the same height.
 If you’re unsure about being able to tell if the baby teeth and permanent teeth are the same height, a good rule of thumb is to wait two months from the time that the adult tooth comes up.
 If your child’s baby teeth are still not wiggly at this point, it may be a good idea to schedule an appointment with your family dentist.

 If your child’s permanent teeth are coming in behind their molars it may cause their teeth to be crowded.
 In this case, you also may want to consult your family dentist to be sure there is still enough room in your child’s mouth for comfort and proper oral health.